greggzj/ZJNotes/04_network/04_netwoklayer_dataplane.md

 they flow from a sender to a receiver.

+Forwarding refers to the router-local action of transferring a packet from an input link interface to the appropriate output link interface.
+Forwarding takes place at very short timescales (typically a few nanoseconds), and thus is typically implemented in hardware.
+Routing refers to the network-wide process that determines the end-to-end paths that packets take from source to destination.

+- Forwarding table

+Control plan的routing 算法会决定forwarding table。(section 5.3/5.4)

 the routing algorithm (Control plane) determines the contents of the routers’ forwarding tables (Data plane).

+A router forwards
+a packet by examining the value of one or more fields in the arriving packet’s header, and then using these header values to index into its forwarding table.
+The value stored in the forwarding table entry for those values indicates the outgoing link interface at that router to which that packet is to be forwarded.

 # 4.2 What’s Inside a Router?